by Texas Homesteader ~

 Sneaky Trick To Keep Us From Removing Print!

 A rag dotted with nail polish remover followed by vigorous scrubbing was only moderately successful at removing the print.

 So I placed an old rag over the printed area and saturated it with nail polish remover.
 I allowed that saturated rag to sit and do it’s thing for a few minutes before attempting again.

 But even then it still didn’t leave a clean surface.
 Now there was a gooey semi-colored layer remaining that the nail polish remover just wasn’t taking off.

 Finally Removing The Rest Of The Print

 A little goo-gone sprayed on the surface and allowed to sit for a minute or so followed by a vigorous rubbing finally garnered success!

-Cleaning The Canisters
+Cleaning The Coffee Cans

 After those three steps I brought my canister into the house and wet it down with my spray bottle of grease-cutting soap cleaner.
 Then I sprinkled the surface with baking soda using my repurposed shaker that I keep under the sink.

 Although removing the paint took some time & elbow grease, I’m really glad I did it for my next projects.

 Coffee Canister Repurpose Ideas:

-- Removing The Print
+- The Trick to Removing The Print On Coffee Cans

 - Making A Cute Country Bread Box